zafle/select_menu/README.md

   - New `selectedOption` prop

-  - In V2, `selectedOption` allows to reset the Select*Menu component by clearing selection value programmatically by changing its value to \_null* | _''_.
+  - In V2, `selectedOption` allows to reset the SelectMenu component by clearing selection value programmatically by changing its value to `null` | `''`.

   - To reset on default value (which can be set with `defaultSelectedOption`), set `resetToDefault` prop to `true`.